liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - The 3-shot, 10-iteration `--grad-smooth 2` NPU trajectory is stable for
   legacy versus torch gradient processors, with final-loss relative drift around `3e-6` and final update-norm relative drift around `1e-5`.
+- The 3-shot, 10-iteration `--forw-illumination` NPU trajectory is also stable, with identical final loss and final update-norm relative drift around `1e-7`.